Sanjay28082007/To-do-list/README.md

 Features

-Class-based implementation – leverages OOP for modular, maintainable code.
+Class-based implementation –  maintainable code.

 Essential to-do operations – add new tasks, view all tasks, mark tasks as completed, delete tasks, and exit the application.